kimtonyhyun/active_avoidance/docs/final_prep.md

 ## Troubleshooting

 Not hearing the sweep tone?
 - Is the slide switch on the WAV Trigger board set to "Run"?
+(Note: After the switch is set to "Run", the device must be power-cycled.)